Gcore named a Leader in the GigaOm Radar for AI Infrastructure!Get the report

 Public Cloud Server

 Public cloud servers are computer resources hosted on a public cloud infrastructure, which means they are owned, managed, and maintained by a third-party service provider.
 The provider makes all resources available to the public via the internet.
-For example, Gcore offers bare metal servers, virtual machines, and Kubernetes containers.
+For example, Gcore offers bare metal servers, virtual dedicated servers, and managed Kubernetes containers.

 Private Cloud Server